-The above pie charts (which reflect compensation paid to the NEOs in the year, as well as compensation granted in the year but not paid, such as stock options and PSUs) generally reflect an increase in the proportion of variable compensation as compared to fixed compensation in 2022 as compared with 2021.
+The above pie charts which reflect total fixed and variable compensation paid or granted to the NEOs during or in respect of the year, generally reflect a relatively consistent proportional allocation of variable compensation as compared to fixed compensation in 2023 as compared with 2022.

-The reported totals for NEOs who were paid in US dollars (Mr. Nuss) fluctuate somewhat due to the year-end exchange rates used (2022: CAD \$1.00 = USD \$1.30; 2021: CAD \$1.00 = USD \$1.27).
+The reported totals for the NEO who was paid in US dollars (Mr. Nuss) fluctuate somewhat due to the year-end exchange rates used (2023: CAD \$1.00 = USD \$1.35; 2022: CAD \$1.00 = USD \$1.30).

-The fixed component of compensation, being base annual salaries (or annual consulting fee, in the case of Mr. Edwards) reflect the Company's goal of retaining and attracting qualified individuals.
-The determination of base annual compensation for the NEOs is based primarily on past and expected future contribution, value to the organization, market competitiveness and individual performance.
-Industry challenges and outlook as well as general economic conditions in the regions in which the Company operates, factors which customarily affect Common Share performance are also considered in determining base salary levels.
+The fixed component of compensation, being base annual salaries (or annual consulting fee, in the case of Mr. Edwards), furthers the Company's goal of retaining and attracting qualified individuals.
+The determination of base annual compensation for the NEOs is based primarily on past and expected future contributions, value to the organization, general market and economic conditions, market competitiveness and individual performance.